PacoReinaCampo/MPSoC-DV/quality/tex/operation/chapters/chapter7.md

-# Control of Nonconforming Outputs
+# CONTROL OF NONCONFORMING OUTPUTS

 The organization must establish procedures for identifying, segregating, and controlling nonconforming products and services to prevent their unintended use or delivery.
 This includes: